 There is no specific timing to visit the temple.
 Though, early morning and early evening are preferable timings.

 With the belief in Hindu Mythology, Neelkanth Mahadeva Temple of Dehradun is supposed to be a place where Lord Shiva consumed poison from the ocean that made his throat blue.
 The exciting pilgrimage pays hostage to thousands of visitors every year.
 Its distance from Delhi is 265 km, 1665 km from Mumbai, 2385 km from Bangalore, and 2417 km from Chennai.

-By Train: Coming to the nearest railway station, one can count on the Rishikesh Railway Station that is merely at a distance of 30 km from the temple.
+Coming to the nearest railway station, one can count on the Rishikesh Railway Station that is merely at a distance of 30 km from the temple.
 Once a person reaches the station, he or she can take a cab or taxi to complete the rest journey.

-By Road: With widely spread roads, it allows traveling of visitors both via public and private buses.
+With widely spread roads, it allows traveling of visitors both via public and private buses.
 When seeking convenience, the pilgrims and common visitors prefer a taxi or personal car to sightsee the views from proximity.

 With these travel conveyance methods, you can surely make the best of your journey to Neelkanth Mahadeva Temple along with having the darshan of Lord Shiva.